 Athena: As we learned earlier, in RBAC, assigned Roles must be activated into the Session before a particular User can perform operations on the Role’s corresponding resources.

 Euripides realizing he’s famished, snatches a cookie wedged against a burger from a day-old takeout box on his desk, almost takes a bite, thinks better of it, (trying to be nice) offers it to Athena, who vigorously shakes her head and frowns.
 He then shrugs and begins eating it, a bit of ketchup hanging from one side dropping onto his shirt.

-Euripides: [talking with his mouth full] How could I forget?
+Euripides: [with his mouth full] How could I forget?

 Athena: [disgusted] Anyway, we can add a constraint during activation to detect whether the Role being activated matches location.
 For example, only activate the Teller Role for Curly when he’s at the North branch.

-Euripides: [takes a swig from a two-liter of mountain dew and burps with evident gusto] ‘scuse me.
+Euripides: [drinks from a room temperature two-liter bottle of mountain dew burping with gusto] ‘scuse me.
 That’s the policy but how is it enforced?